 I began writing the horrors of my life in spring 2016 and had to break off many times.
 Even though I’d gone through them, writing them down was like re-living them.
 I wrote during the four hour sessions at home where I managed the dialysis machine.
 Sarah always falls asleep within an hour.
 Eventually, I finished it and it was a book in itself.

-It was my utter distress; frustration and disappointment that we’d never get to face the perpetrators in court which led me to decide to publish what had happened.
+It was my utter distress; frustration and disappointment that we’d never get to face the perpetrators in court which led me to decide to publish the full and true story of what has happened.
 I felt it appropriate to add a little bit about myself at the beginning of the book for people to at least see, I wasn’t always this outspoken.
 But as I started to write, I realised, I'd always been the same.

 I hope you enjoy the book and see that despite all the hardships we've endured, we are still a humorous family.
 Not many people know this but I'm related to a well known Lancashire comedian in the 1930s - 40s.
 He's my Dads Uncle Frank (on his mother's side) and I understand he was a bit of a rebel too.
 He even made a few films.
 Perhaps there's a comedy gene and our family have it.